FortressOne/qwtf-discord-bot/README.md

 # QwtfDiscordBot

-A Discord bot for checkig the status of QuakeWorld Team Fortress servers
+A Discord bot for checking the status of QuakeWorld Team Fortress servers

 ![screenshot of bot](screenshot.png)